-- Developing a Transportation Management Plan for the UIPA jurisdictional area - Developing staff and agency capacity to become a sustainable development and transportation resource center and - Developing partnerships and strategies with West Coast ports in UIPA's JA in terms of increased development activity and growing freight volumes.
+- Continuing to build UIPA's role in and grow its program for natural - Limiting construction during the nesting season on parcels near natural areas - Identifying and maintaining parcels along the northwestern portion of the jurisdictional area to serve as buffers to wildlife habitat and natural resources and - Promoting outreach to engage and inform the community about the people and businesses move into the region, attracted by its quality of life and economic potential.
+This can be seen in UIPA's JA in terms of increased development activity and growing freight volumes.
 At the same time, the Wasatch Front airshed is still in nonattainment and no existing, managed, high-capacity stormwater management system exists.
 A drier climate along with growing water consumption are resulting in extended drought periods and lower water levels in the Great Salt Lake.
 Influencing the industrial development pattern for sustainable and smart logistics is important to ensure both economic vitality and quality of life for the region.

 The SLC area is experiencing the impacts of rapid growth.
-Vacant land is being developed as more people and businesses move into the region, attracted by its quality of life and economic potential.
-This can be seen
+Vacant land is being developed as more